ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 For this explanation, we will continue assuming that you are using Github Desktop for managing the repository on your computer.

-We first need to choose a location to clone the repostory, and this will work like you might expect--we're going to make the repo within the folder where your game is located.
+We first need to choose a location to clone the repostory, and this will work as you might expect--we're going to make the repo within the folder where your game is located.

 You won't want to just initialize git inside your game's folder though, because with the autosave feature in CORE, a game with many revisions may experience a ~5-10 second delay to start a preview as a large number of files are copied into the .git folder from the autosave copies.